-Let’s sink our teeth into the warm folds of a pate (pronounced Pah Tay)!
-You have not lived a full life until you have enjoyed eating a saltfish, beef or veggie pate with a passion fruit juice to wash it all down.
+Let’s sink our teeth into the warm folds of a paté (pronounced pah-tay)!
+You have not lived a full life until you have enjoyed eating a saltfish, beef or veggie paté with a passion fruit juice to wash it all down.
 I’m literally salivating as I type these words…

-Here are three #CruzanFoodieApproved places to get pates on St. Croix from Monday through Friday!
+Here are a few #CruzanFoodieApproved places to get pates on St. Croix.

 Miss Rosa in Whim – Frederiksted

-I honestly don’t even know HOW to begin to direct you to Miss Rosa.
+I honestly don’t even know HOW to begin to direct you to Miss Rosa Booth in Estate Whim.
 I’ll try my best to use my Crucian directions with this one.
 She’s across the street from the baseball field in the Whim neighborhood in Frederiksted.
-She’s open Monday to Friday (usually) but don’t be surprised if you pull up to her booth at the front of her yard and it’s all locked up.
+She’s open Tuesday to Saturday (usually) and occasionally on Sundays but don’t be surprised if you pull up to her booth at the front of her yard and it’s all locked up.
 This is the epitome of island living – we’re open when we’re open and closed when we’re not lol

-Have you tried pates on St. Croix before?
+Have you tried patés on St. Croix before?
 Where are your go-to spots?
-Share them below and be sure to share this #FoodieFriday post on your social media channels!
+Share them below and be sure to share this post on your social media channels!

 Q the Cruzan Foodie